 Step 1: If you see negative behaviour, intervene in the situation to stop the behaviour.
-Report this behaviour to the class teacher/educational advisor (through Octopus at Secondary level or the screening form) giving as much detail as possible.
+Report this behaviour to the class teacher/educational advisor (through the screening form) giving as much detail as possible.

 Step 2: The (class) teacher/educational advisor will aim to decipher if this behaviour is bullying or not.
 They may ask you to provide additional information.